stevencribbs/phrases/README.md

 Phrases is a sample project providing a playground for working with GraphQL, TypeGraphQL, DynamoDB, and Dynamoose.

+# Getting Started

+## Setup DynamoDB
+You will want to set up a local instance of DynamoDB.
+This can be a local install or a docker-based container.
+The database should be accessible through the endpoint `http://localhost:8000`.

-# Initializing the Database
+## Initializing the Database
 From the scripts directory, run the `initDatabase` script to create and/or populate the initial database.
 `node initDatabase/initDatabase.js -i -p`
 - -i will initialize, or create, the table
 - -p will populate the table with an initial set of data

-## Validating the Database
+### Validating the Database
 The AWS CLI can be used to list the local tables and data within the tables
 - to list the tables:
 `aws dynamodb list-tables --endpoint-url http://localhost:8000 --region local`